crabtr26/pytemplates/README.md

 ```

 ## Testing
-To run the tests locally:
+To run the tests locally using the development environment:
 ```
 cd python_templates
 pytest
 ```

 ## Documentation
-To build and view the documentation locally:
+To build and view the documentation locally using the development environment:
 ```
 cd docs
 make html